 Gnomon caps classroom size at 18 students for all courses.

 Do I get a diploma?

-No. Although the Foundation is accredited, it is intended for artistic development and does not provide a diploma or certificate.
+No. Individual courses within the Foundation are intended for artistic development and do not provide a diploma or certificate.

 Do I have to take all four quarters?